Table of Contents

 How much time will I have to present my ideas in the roundtable session?

-Each roundtable presenter will be allocated 15 minutes: 8 minutes for speaking on his/her topic and 7 minutes for group discussion.
+Each roundtable presenter will be allocated 15 minutes: 7-8 minutes for speaking on his/her topic and 7-8 minutes for group discussion.
 Each of the presenters at a single roundtable should plan to allow sufficient time for discussion for their own paper.
-It is important that the presentation phase not exceed 8 minutes.
-After 15 minutes, the next speaker and topic will begin their part of the session.

 Is there a question-and-answer period in a roundtable session?